 If you’re using the same domain on both sites then you’ll need to point your domain name to the WordPress.org site before fully moving everything.
 As such, there will be a short period of downtime while you switch the content over.

 All the images come along as long as you check off the Download and Import File Attachments in Step 3.

 Nope.
 This process is completely free, so it’s worth a shot.
 The only thing you might have to pay for is the Site Redirect Upgrade if you go with this route.

 As stated before, the WordPress subscribers don’t magically move over to the new site, but you can redirect the old site and even send the users an email if you want them to view the new site instead.

-That’s it!
-Let me know in the comments section if you have any questions about how to move from WordPress.com to WordPress.org.
-If this process seems too intimidating have us migrate or create your WordPress site for free.
+Let us know in the comments section if you still have any questions about how to move from WordPress.com to WordPress.org.